ello/apex/README.md

 While the Ruby Ello Mothership is not (yet) open source, the [Swift based iOS app](https://github.com/ello/webapp) and [React based webapp](https://github.com/ello/webapp) API consumers are OSS.
-You can check out all of Ello's OSS on [Ello's github profile](https://github.com/ello) and our philosophy on OSS is written up in @jayzes's [blog post](https://ello.co/jayzes/post/tqll-z8u8gfbdysrk6wbkg).
+You can check out all of Ello’s OSS on
+[Ello’s GitHub profile](https://github.com/ello) and our philosophy on OSS is written up in @jayzes’s
+[blog post](https://ello.co/jayzes/post/tqll-z8u8gfbdysrk6wbkg).

 ## Docker

 The docker file to run all the services for Apex is in Mothership.
 The docker file in Apex just runs Apex.

 ## Organization